zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-config-common.md

 ### API Security
-ZOWE API ML installation of Eureka discovery service requires to configure secure TLS/SSL communication.
-The configuration is provided in the YAML file under `ssl` section.
+ZOWE API ML discovery service communicates with its clients in secure https mode provided by TLS (aka SSL).
+Client services need to configure several TLS/SSL parameters in order to be able to communicate with API ML discovery service.
+When an enabler is used to on-board the service, the configuration is provided in `ssl` section/group in the same YAML file used to configure the Eureka paramaters and the service metadata.
-When an API ML enabler is not used (XML configuration), one must execute the registration call from a third party REST Client tool such as PostMan, SOAP UI, Insomnia CURL, etc
-In this case, the security configuration must be provided to the REST client tool used to execute the call.
+When an API ML enabler is not used (XML configuration), one must execute the registration call from a third party REST Client tool such as PostMan, SOAP UI, Insomnia CURL, etc In this case, the security configuration must be provided directly to the REST client tool used to execute the call.

+For more information about API ML security. please follow this link: [API ML security] (#api-mediation-security.md)

 The tls/ssl configuration consists of the following parameters:

 * **protocol**
     TLSv1.2

+    This is the TLS protocol version currently used by ZOWE API ML Discovery service

 * **keyAlias**

+  The `alias` used to address the private key in the keystore

 * **keyPassword**

+  The password associated with the private key

 * **keyStore**

+  The keystore file used to store the private key

 * **keyStorePassword**

+  The password used to unlock the keystore

 * **keyStoreType**

+  The type of the keystore:

 * **trustStore**

+  A truststore file used to keep other parties public keys and certificates.

 * **trustStorePassword: password**

+  The password used to unlock the truststore

 * **trustStoreType: PKCS12**

+  The truststore type.
+One of: PKCS12 default

 **Note:** You need to define both the key store and the trust store even if your server is not using an HTTPS port.